jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_unix_partialsupport.md

 * SQL Agent - Long Running Jobs (Time)
 * SQL Agent - Status
 * Tempdb File Location
-* Virtualization alarms

 ## Spotlight Overview page for SQL Server connections
-The following components are not supported when SQL Server is hosted on Linux:

-* On the System panel, Custom Counters are not supported.
+When SQL Server is hosted on Linux, on the System panel, Custom Counters are not supported.
-* On the Processes panel, the Virtualization component is not supported.

 ## SQL Server Drilldowns